bogadrian/gatsby-final/src/posts/qr-code-restaurant-menu.md

 With a little difference between IOS and Android.

-The IOS when you open the camera photo and scan a QR code, will ask you if you want to open that link the QR represents.
+The IOS phone, when you open the camera photo and scan a QR code, will ask you if you want to open that link the QR represents.

 But in Android is not so automatic and you need a step further: